What Size Heat Pump? (and lots more besides!)

 If you have space limitations, you could also consider a heat battery like a Sunamp instead.

-These heat batteries are a great option if you are tight on space, but still need capacity.
+These heat batteries are a great option if you are tight on space, but you still need hot water capacity.

 Your usage patterns could also come into focus when sizing your cylinder.